hyperwolf24/frontend.keerthigowda.com/technical.md

 6. **Chandi** (`/chandi`)
    - Chandi-related content and information

-7. **Elements** (`/elements`)
-   - Wedding photography project showcase
-   - Features pay-per-photo candid photography service
-   - Includes project details and service offerings
-   - Responsive image gallery with wedding candid photography
-   - Interactive UI elements with hover effects

 **Note**: The Projects dropdown menu in the navigation is currently hidden/disabled and will be enabled later when required.
-This includes the Chandi and Elements pages which are accessible via the Projects dropdown when enabled.
+This includes the Chandi page which is accessible via the Projects dropdown when enabled.

 ### Components
 1. **Navigation**